 The attribute editor asset either holds XML code or points to an .xml file.

-That XML code does one thing: if the input type is one that provides options (check boxes, radio options, pull-down lists, and so on), it provides the values of those options.
+That XML code does one thing: If the input type is one that provides options (check boxes, radio options, pull-down lists, and so on), it provides the values of those options.

-Although CS-Direct Advantage provides nine text files with sample code that you can use to create new attribute editor assets, it does not provide any attribute editor assets because you need to customize the sample code so that any options are appropriate for your data.
+Although Content Server provides nine text files with sample code that you can use to create new attribute editor assets, it does not provide any attribute editor assets because you need to customize the sample code so that any options are appropriate for your data....

-When you create your attribute editors, you can either cut and paste the code from HTML version of this book (samples follow this section) or you can use the text files located in the Samples subdirectory of the installation directory on your system.
+When creating attribute editors editor assets ..., you can cut and paste the code from the text files located in the Samples subdirectory of the installation directory on your system.

-The Syntax and the Default Tags
+XML Syntax and Default Tags